 District Geothermal Energy Systems with Seasonal Underground Thermal Storage: Load Profiles, Modeling Workflow, and Techno-Economic Results for U.S. Screening

-The workflow integrates standardized load aggregation, ground heat exchanger sizing with GHEDesigner, subsurface thermal storage modeling using SUTRA, and economic assessment through unified cost modeling.
+The workflow integrates standardized load aggregation, GHE sizing with GHEDesigner, subsurface thermal storage modeling using SUTRA, and economic assessment through unified cost modeling.
+The specific configuration modeled here has the GHE supplying district heating and an equal share of cooling, with the UTES system (either Aquifer- or Reservoir- TES) supplying the remaining cooling load.
 Intermediate and final outputs are structured so that the workflow can be rerun or modified for different cities, system configurations, or parameter assumptions.
 The dataset also links to a supporting U.S. Geological Survey data release that documents the SUTRA framework and provides additional model files and reference simulations.
-These materials provide a complete foundation for replicating the study results.

 Citation Formats